mihirsavadi/choreChartTracker/README.md

 TODOS:

 - Integrate SD Card reader and logging functionality, which will wrap-up main software functionality.
+- Hardware Rev2: Make a simple wifi broadcasted server using the ESP32's wifi libraries.
+- Hardware Rev2: integrate code for the capacitive touch navigation buttons using the ESP32's touch libraries.
+Integrate this into the OLED code.

 ### Hardware Notes

+TODOS:

+- Order the Hardware Rev2 PCB's, ESP32 PICO Devi-Kit board, and assemble everything.
+- Make a mount for choreChartTracker Hardware Rev2 board to white-board.

+Old Notes:

+- 19th April:
   Currently using the Seeeduino XIAO as the microcontroller on the solderable breadboard.
 Its running into lots of issues with the bootloader and dissapearing from the COM ports.
 Just around the time of integrating RTC code and testing on the OLED (18Apr'21) the XIAO decided to brick its bootloader again.
 After miraculously fixing it with several trial and error resets into DFU mode previously, repair doesnt seem like a completely deterministic process.
 Apparently this is a [known issue](https://forum.seeedstudio.com/t/odyssey-x86j4105-ubuntu-20-4-no-dev-ttyacm0-and-no-seeeduino-listed-under-lsusb/254322/19) which can be fixed, but it is a greater pain than it is worth.
 At this point most features have been integrated fairly smoothly, with this pain-of-a-uC being the bottle neck.

   Also with the solderable breadboard one of the power rails on the edges was decoupled from the power rails on the upper side and used as the I2C bus, which means the entire signal line was exposed and uninsulated.
 This is not a big deal because of the systems indoor nature, but when handling it with my hands and accidentally touching the I2C bus lines it was cool to see the OLED glitch out yet still maintain functionality somewhat.
 Should probably make a PCB.

-TODOS:

-- Make a PCB with a Teensy4.0 instead, to aleviate the lack of reliability with the seeeduino XIAO.
-Maybe make an i2c connector array with molex or some other standardized 4-wire terminated cable, to connect directly with separate tiny daughter boards that can be placed independently.
-- Make a mount for choreChartTracker board to white-board